blockchainofthings/CatenisFlow/README.md

 npm install catenis-flow
 ```

-Once you install the package and restart Node-RED, you'll see a new set of nodes in the sidebar under the category `catenis flow`.
+Once you install the package and restart Node-RED, you'll see a new set of nodes in the sidebar under the category `Catenis Flow`.

 # Usage